lakario/BurbankGameHack/README.md

 BurbankGameHack
 ===============

-Android and iOS clients for an iBeacon-based game based on the Estimote API.
+Android and iOS clients for an iBeacon-based game built on the Estimote API.